wemiibidun/laravel_blog/README.md

 ## Introduction
 The laravel blog is a CRUD website that allows users to create, read, delete and update a blogsite.
-The user has to be logged (User Authentication was put in place) before any of these operations can be performed.
+The user has to be logged in (User Authentication was put in place) before any of these operations can be performed.

 ## Screenshot
 ![Sample image](https://github.com/wemiibidun/laravel_blog/blob/main/laravel_CRUD.png)